 Once you have installed the plugin, make sure you click “Activate.”
 Then, navigate to the setup page where you will see instructions on how to retrieve your API key to connect your Sendinblue account to the plugin (you’ll need to create a Sendinblue account if you don’t already have one).

-2. Build a subscription form for your WordPress newsletter
+2. Build a subscription form for your WordPress newsletters

-With the help of the Sendinblue plugin for WordPress, you can easily integrate a newsletter subscription form into your WordPress site to allow visitors to sign up for your newsletter.
+With the help of the Sendinblue – WordPress newsletter plugin, you can easily integrate a newsletter subscription form into your WordPress site to allow visitors to sign up for your newsletter.

 Build a custom subscription form in Sendinblue

-To create your own newsletter subscription form for your WordPress site, simply click on the Sendinblue plugin menu in WordPress and select “Forms.”
+To create your own newsletter subscription form for your WordPress site, simply click on the Sendinblue WordPress newsletters plugin menu in WordPress and select “Forms.”

 Once here, click on the button that says “Add New Form.”